 North Goa Vs South Goa

-Generally speaking South Goa is quieter and newly developed, whereas North Goa is lot densely populated and action packed.
+If generally speaking, South Goa is quieter and newly developed, whereas North Goa is lot densely populated and action-packed.
 Go to North, if you’re looking for the best nightlife, moon beach raves, hippie-run crazy markets, and a lot more noise.
-South, on the contrary is quieter and mainly interests those who want to listen to the waves and experience the luxury of beach-side resorts.
+South, on the contrary, is quieter and mainly interests those who want to listen to the waves and experience the luxury of beach-side resorts.

-Though you can find some quiet beaches in North Goa as well – including the most popular Vagator Beach, located in the northern end of Goa, but the problem with North Goa is, here you don’t find a series of quiet beaches, unlike in the South, and this limits you movement.
+Though you can find some quiet beaches in the north Goa as well – including the most popular Vagator Beach, located in the northern end of Goa, the problem with north Goa is, in north Goa you don’t find a series of quiet beaches, unlike in the south Goa and this limits you movement.
 So if the idea is to have a long peaceful holiday experience, and explore the ocean of tranquility, I’d recommend you to head straight to the south.

-Other than beaches, visit south to find crumbling old forts, colourful villages, palm fringed paddy fields and white washed Portuguese churches.
-To my experience, scooter rides were moreover much fun on the empty, perfectly curved roads of south, as compared to the bustling and crazy streets in north.
+Other than beaches, visit south to find crumbling old forts, colourful villages, palm-fringed paddy fields and whitewashed Portuguese churches.
+In my experience, scooter rides were moreover much fun on the empty, perfectly curved roads of the south Goa, as compared to the bustling and crazy streets the in north Goa.

 But if you’re alone, their seclusion can sometimes feel punishingly sad.
 I remember my stay at Palm Discoveries, the only tourist home, available at Kakolem, for two nights, and I couldn’t wait to leave Goa the third day’s morning.
 Though it was peaceful, and the beach was amazingly clean, it was just too isolated for me, as a solo traveller.
 So if you want a little more action, a tiny night market to wander around, and a few restaurants to choose from, head to somewhere else.
 I can recommend Agonda, for I stayed there for almost a fortnight, and never even once did I find it disappointing in any way.

-[You can read more about Agonda Beach and my experience there, by clicking here]
+[You can read more about Agonda Beach and my experience here: Agonda Beach Travel Guide]

 Classification By Characteristics

-Patnem: Patnem is quite similar to Palolem, to the north, but also much smaller and with lesser crowd.
-I’d say, it makes a quiet and friendly alternative to Palolem, and is little cheaper too.
+Patnem: Patnem beach is quite similar to Palolem beach in the north, but also much smaller and with less crowd.
+I’d say, it is a quiet and friendly alternative to Palolem and is little cheaper too.
 Though you can find some people partying (subtly) and playing music instruments in the night, the main attractions at Patnem are just lazing on the beach and swimming.
 I’d particularly recommend Patnem if you’re looking for yoga classes in Goa.

-Palolem: More suitable for backpackers who are looking for some action, still not so much hippie or party scene as up north, in Arambol.
+Palolem: More suitable for backpackers who are looking for some action, still not so much hippie or party scene as in north Goa beaches like Arambol.
 Here you will find colorful and affordable beach huts (much affordable than Agonda and Cola) and a plenty of shacks to spend your evenings.

 Agonda: Recently developed, the beach is long and wide enough (much larger than many beaches in the south) to find good empty spaces.
 Good choices of budget accommodation, if you don’t mind staying a little off of the the beach, as beach huts can be a little expensive here, but a stay in one of them is totally recommended.

-Where Did I Stay at Agonda Beach: I stayed in a beach-hut called Sonho do Mar, which came with an attached bathroom, a nice and cozy bed and plenty of room to move around.
+Tip: I stayed in a beach-hut called Sonho do Mar, which came with an attached bathroom, a nice and cosy bed and plenty of room to move around.
 Situated right next to the beach, the ocean was only 10 steps from my hut.
-From the balcony, there was a clear view of the Arabian Sea, at all times.
+From the balcony, there was a clear view of the Arabian Sea at all times.

 Cola: This is exclusively for the romantics.
-Come here for a fancy candlelit dinner, with violin being played in the background, long romantic walks along the coastline, and swimming in fresh water lagoon right after a swim in the sea.
+Visit Cola beach for a fancy candlelit dinner, with violin being played in the background, long romantic walks along the coastline, and swimming in fresh water lagoon right after a swim in the sea.
 The entire beach has two operational resorts, with third one in the making.